gabiz/codepath-todoapp/README.md

 # Android Bootcamp Pre-work: Building the Android Todo App

-This is an Android demo application for displaying the latest box office movies using the [RottenTomatoes API](http://www.rottentomatoes.com/).
-See the [RottenTomatoes Networking Tutorial](http://guides.thecodepath.com/android/RottenTomatoes-Networking-Tutorial) on our cliffnotes for a step-by-step tutorial.
+This is an Android demo application for tracking a todo list.
+See the [Todo Preword](https://gist.github.com/nesquena/843228e83fdc4f5ddc4e).

 Time spent: 4 hours spent in total